alexedwards/scs/goredisstore/README.md

 "scs:session:ZnirGwi2FiLwXeVlP5nD77IpfJZMVr6un9oZu2qtJrg"
 ```

 Because the token is highly unique, key collisions are not a concern.
-But if you're configuring *multiple session managers*, both of which use `redisstore`, then you may want the keys to have a different prefix depending on which session manager wrote them.
+But if you're configuring *multiple session managers*, both of which use `goredisstore`, then you may want the keys to have a different prefix depending on which session manager wrote them.
 You can do this by using the `NewWithPrefix()` method like so:

 ```go
 opt, err := redis.ParseURL("redis://localhost:6379")